-Ithaca College provides members of the campus community with the opportunity to contribute confidential emergency contact information to be used if they are officially reported as missing.
-This confidential emergency contact information is accessible only to authorized campus officials and will not be disclosed, except to law enforcement personnel, in furtherance of a missing person investigation.
+Ithaca College provides members of the campus community with the opportunity to contribute confidential contact information to be used if they are officially reported as missing.
+The confidential contact identified by the student is accessible only to authorized campus officials and will not be disclosed, except to law enforcement personnel, in furtherance of a missing person investigation.